ekedonald/Implementing-a-Client-Server-Architecture-using-MySQL-Database-Management-System/README.md

 From the image above, it is evident that the MySQL service is running.

-* Run the following command to start the interactive script to improve the security of the MySQL-Server installation:
+* Run the following command to start the interactive script to improve the security of the MySQL Server installation:

 ```bash
 sudo mysql_secure_installation